CakePHP projects broadly follow semver. This means that:

 compatible with earlier patch releases from the same feature release.
 These

-features are created from the ‘stable’ branches.
-These branches are either named
+releases are created from the stable branches.
+Stable branches are often named

 Major Releases are delivered approximately every two to three years.
 This timeframe forces us to be deliberate and considerate with our breaking changes and gives time for the community to keep up without feeling like they are being left behind.